 Knowing the microscopic structure of a muscle helps understand the macroscopic structures we are going to talk about in the following sections.
 There are 3 types of muscle found in the body: skeletal, cardiac, and smooth.
 Cardiac muscle is only found in the muscular wall of the heart; while smooth muscle is present in the head and neck surrounding the blood vessels and within the eyes, the focus of this course will only be on skeletal muscles.

 One important property that sets skeletal muscle apart from the other two types is that it is voluntary which means that you have conscious control of it.
 Consequently, every muscle fiber in the body must have a nerve fiber attached to it in order for it to function.
 Some things we do automatically are skeletal muscle mediated reflexes in the body.
-For example if someone asks you to take a breath or swallow you can do that because the muscles performing those actions are voluntary.
+For example, if someone asks you to take a breath or swallow you can do that because the muscles performing those actions are voluntary.
 So, while some skeletal muscles seem to act outside of your conscious control, they are actually voluntary muscle, controlled by reflexes in the central nervous system.
 It also means that any disturbance in the nerve connection to a particular fiber will render it unusable.

 Figure 1.
 Muscle Fiber (close-up on myofibril).

 Under nervous stimulation a series of changes in the cell cause the actin molecules to ratchet towards each other along the myosin molecule.
 As the actin molecules come closer together the sarcomere shortens and while each shortening is microscopic the huge number of these small movements becomes macroscopic shortening of the muscle.
-The last important piece of the puzzle is a protein known as titan which is an elastic protein that both limits stretch and keeps all the parts in the proper alignment.
+The last important piece of the puzzle is a protein known aswhich is an elastic protein that both limits stretch and keeps all the parts in the proper alignment.

 Figure 2.
 Muscle Fiber.

-Each muscle fiber has a single nerve fiber that innervates it but each nerve fiber attaches to a number of muscle fibers.
+Each muscle fiber has a single nerve fiber that innervates it, but each nerve fiber attaches to a number of muscle fibers.
 The attachment point of the nerve to the fiber is known as the motor end plate.
 When a nerve fiber fires every muscle fiber connected to it will contract maximally.
 This group of fibers connected to the same nerve fiber will contract simultaneously and are known as a motor unit.
 This means that the degree of movement is related to the number of motor units that are stimulated not a graded response within the fibers.